TheMoirs/BTM/replit.md

         - Bypasses all tournament-specific access restrictions
         - UI shows "Master Admin" badge in navigation
         - Special endpoint GET `/api/tournaments/:id/admin-credentials` (master admin only):
-            - Returns formatted admin and view URLs (never raw tokens)
+            - Returns shareable admin and view URLs containing tokens
-            - Tokens remain server-side only, not exposed to frontend
+            - URLs are designed to be distributed to tournament organizers and viewers
             - Includes audit logging for security
             - Protected by strict master admin verification
     - **Admin Tokens**: Full write access to specific tournament.
 Required for all modifications (teams, matches, tournament settings, token regeneration).